Skip to content

 predict_one(x: dict) -> RegTarget

-Predicts the target value for a single example.
+Predict target value for a single instance.

 Source code in deep_river/regression/regressor.py